 Until mon Amer there's always been a weird dissonance, a grinding disagreement, between the iconography of experimental film and narrative film, even in Europe, where art doesn't have to be framed and velvet roped the way it does here.
 A mirror to this twin dissonance might be found between the Jungian anima and the Mulveyan male gaze, between Jess Franco's 1967 Succubus, let's say, and Lucretia Martel's The Headless Woman.
 But Amer brings to this twin dissonance (experimental vs. narrative / male fantasies about what girls dream vs. female artist's impressions of girls dreaming about men) a twin serpent DNA lover's frequency that harmonizes all those dissonant tones, and the resulting unified field harmony expands wider and wider until it envelops and entrains other dissonances, widening its wave until even the most ideal sympathetic response to the film is swamped and carried off ever outward into space until the floor rises up to meet you like a hugging tree.

 And what about Wes Anderson's underrated DARJEELING LIMITED?
 Sofia Coppola's LOST IN TRANSLATION and Jody Hill's OBSERVE AND REPORT?
-And of course, Quentin and of course, BIRTH, maybe even THE WRESTLER.
+SCIENCE OF SLEEP, THE HOLY GIRL, BIRTH...

 But my best-of decade films had to reflect not just a freedom from bourgeois morality and unconscious status quo obedience, not just a sense of love and spiritual awakening, but deep and perfect artistry and a sublime mix of style and substance.
 What films leave you shaking with awakened sense of love and purpose, or of healing -- without being dull or didactic, or 'family ensemble'-driven?
 Of having some long unresolved inner issue suddenly solved and healed over by the power of cinema?
 These films showed us things we needed to see, and they rock, They've made the '10s a safer place to be unsafe in.